-Together with Justi he created a new school of Iranian studies, which used, though not without criticism, the Parsi tradition and Pahlavi commentaries, thus opposing to Roth, who discarded traditions and considered the entire Avesta as a sort of variant to Veda.
-In this he was later followed by de Harlez, Darmesteter, Wilhelm and Jackson.
-His early grammars of Pāzend and Pahlavi were important as pioneer works, also much appreciated by Parsis, but later on seen rather premature.
+Together with Justi Spiegel created a new school of Iranian studies, which used, though not without criticism, the Parsi tradition and Pahlavi commentaries, thus opposing to Roth, who discarded traditions and considered the entire Avesta as a sort of variant to Veda.
+In this Spiegel was later followed by de Harlez, Darmesteter, Wilhelm and Jackson.
+As editor he carefully noted manuscript variants and avoided emendation.
+His early grammars of Pāzend and Pahlavi were important as pioneer works, also much appreciated by Parsis, but later on seemed rather premature.
 In comparative linguistics he was more interested in facts and evidence than in theoreticising and speculation.
 He was the first (1887) to attempt at a reconstruction of Proto-Indo-Iranian.
 Beside languages, he was much interested in religion and culture.
 In 1851 he showed that Oriental Alexander legends were derived from the Western legend.

 – “Der 19te Fargard des Vendidad” ABaAW 6, 1852, 43-75, 281-338 & 7, 1855, 389-428 (text, transl., notes); Zur Interpretation des Vendidad.
 54 p.
 Lp.
 1853.